 WebAdmin Base64 Encode Utility appears.

-In the Enter password and Confirm password boxes, type the administrator password, then click Encode to create the obfuscated version of the password.
+In Enter password and Confirm password boxes, type the administrator password, then click Encode to create the obfuscated version of the password.

 In the configuration file located in the Secure Ad Hoc Transfer installation folder, edit the EFTAdminPassword value, replacing it with the obfuscated password you just created.
 Also, replace EFTAdminUsername with the new administrator username you just created.